-The Enneagram model reveals more than what you see on the surface level.
+The Enneagram reveals more than what you see on the surface level.
 Although you may think you know and understand someone by the personality traits and patterns they display, without knowing their internal motivations, you can’t truly support or lead them as a teammate or leader.

 When you discuss Enneagram types at work, you open up the possibility for empathy, compassion, and understanding.
 A team that works well together performs better, communicates better, and enjoys more purpose-filled work.